SafePays API

 How Webhooks Work

-Customer makes a payment or invoice status changes
+A customer makes a payment or an invoice status changes.

-SafePays sends a POST request to your webhook URL
+SafePays sends a POST request with the invoice data to your webhook URL.

-Your server processes the webhook and updates your system
+Your server processes the webhook payload and updates your system accordingly.

 Webhook Payload